EDN: Salient Object Detection via Extremely-Downsampled Network: Introduction

 Existing multi-scale learning methods in SOD mainly aim at dealing with \textit{low-level feature learning} for better capturing/utilizing fine-grained object details/boundaries explicitly or implicitly.
 For exploring fine-grained details explicitly, recent works \cite{qin2019basnet,liu2019simple,zhao2019egnet,zhou2020interactive,wang2019salient,li2018contour,wu2019stacked,wang2017edge,feng2019attentive,su2019selectivity,wang2019focal} try to improve the accuracy of salient object boundaries by enhancing boundary representations and imposing boundary supervision to predictions directly.
 For exploring fine-grained details implicitly, many studies \cite{zhang2018bi,wang2017stagewise,wang2018salient,liu2020picanet,islam2018revisiting,zhang2017amulet,he2017delving,li2019deep,jia2019richer,chen2018reverse} design various multi-level feature fusion strategies to facilitate high-level semantics with low-level fine details, for example, the hot U-Net \cite{ronneberger2015u} or the encoder-decoder based saliency detectors \cite{wang2018salient,liu2020picanet,islam2018revisiting,zhang2017amulet,liu2016dhsnet,he2017delving,li2019deep,jia2019richer}.
 Many existing methods can handle object boundaries very well.
 However, efforts on further performance gain have reached a bottleneck period.

 To break through this bottleneck of SOD, an intuitive idea is to investigate the other aspect of multi-scale learning, \ie, \textit{high-level feature learning}, which plays an essential role in scene understanding and further locating salient objects.
 Unfortunately, this direction is less investigated.
 For better high-level feature learning, existing SOD methods \cite{wang2017stagewise,zhang2018bi,liu2019simple,zhao2019pyramid,zeng2019towards} usually directly apply some well-known modules developed for semantic segmentation, such as ASPP \cite{chen2017deeplab} and PSP modules \cite{zhao2017pyramid}.
 However, SOD requires different high-level feature learning from semantic segmentation.
 Specifically, semantic segmentation requires learning the relationship between each pixel and all other pixels so that one can make accurate predictions according to such a relationship.
 As a result, semantic segmentation methods usually aim at enlarging the receptive field to extract large-scale features for each pixel \cite{chen2017deeplab,zhao2017pyramid,huang2019ccnet,zhu2019asymmetric}.
-On the other hand, salient object detection requires locating salient objects, which is an overall understanding of an image.
+On the other hand, SOD requires locating salient objects, which is an overall understanding of an image.
 With salient object locations, object details can be easily recovered using a decoder, like previous SOD methods that focus on low-level feature learning.
 As shown in \figref{fig:motivation}, the accuracy for locating salient objects has been saturated recently due to the limitation of high-level feature learning.
 In a word, semantic segmentation needs to learn the global relationship for each pixel, while SOD needs to learn \textit{a global view of the whole image}.
 Therefore, directly applying semantic segmentation methods to SOD can only achieve suboptimal performance.